bencemali/fheanor/examples/clpx_basics/Readme.md

 ## Setting up CLPX

-The design of CLPX is exactly as for BFV (or BGV), so we start by choosing a ciphertext ring instantiation (i.e. a type implementing [`crate::clpx::CLPXInstantiation`], which determines the type of the ciphertext ring that will be used) and use it to set up the ciphertext ring.
+The design of CLPX is exactly as for BFV (or BGV), so we start by choosing a ciphertext ring instantiation (i.e. a type implementing [`CLPXInstantiation`], which determines the type of the ciphertext ring that will be used) and use it to set up the ciphertext ring.
 ```rust
 # use fheanor::clpx::{CLPXInstantiation, CiphertextRing, Pow2CLPX};
 # use fheanor::DefaultNegacyclicNTT;